camunda/camunda-platform/README.md

 >   - If you don't see any indexes then make sure to export some data first (e.g. deploy a process).
 The indexes of the records are created when the first record of this type is exported.
 > - Go to `Analytics > Discover` and select the index pattern.

-## Web Modeler Self-Managed Beta Release
+## Web Modeler Self-Managed

-> :warning: Web Modeler Self-Managed is currently offered as a [beta release](https://docs.camunda.io/docs/next/reference/early-access#beta) with limited availability for enterprise customers only.
-It is not recommended for production use, and there is no maintenance service guaranteed.
-Special [terms & conditions](https://camunda.com/legal/terms/camunda-platform/camunda-platform-8-self-managed/) apply.
-However, we encourage you to provide feedback via your designated support channel or the [Camunda Forum](https://forum.camunda.io/).
+> :information_source: Web Modeler Self-Managed is available to Camunda enterprise customers only.

-The Docker images for Web Modeler Beta are available in a private registry.
+The Docker images for Web Modeler are available in a private registry.
 Enterprise customers either already have credentials to this registry, or they can request access to this registry through their CSM contact at Camunda.

 To run Camunda Platform with Web Modeler Self-Managed clone this repo and issue the following commands: